michal-h21/biblatex-iso690/README.md

 This work consists of all files listed in [manifest.txt](./manifest.txt).

-The package is available on CTAN https://www.ctan.org/pkg/biblatex-iso690 and is included in MikTeX and TeX live 2016 or later as `biblatex-iso690`.
+The package is available on CTAN https://www.ctan.org/pkg/biblatex-iso690 and is included in MikTeX and TeX Live 2016 or later as `biblatex-iso690`.
 The development version can be found on GitHub https://github.com/michal-h21/biblatex-iso690.